Last Updated on March 16, 2022 by Jim Ferri

 The capital, Santo Domingo, is one of the oldest cities in the region.

 Jamaica has long been a favorite Caribbean destination for many, which warrants it inclusion in any guide to Caribbean islands.
 Negril, Ocho Rios, and Montego Bay are the major tourist towns, all with fine hotels and restaurants and terrific beaches.
 Kingston, the capital, is home to art galleries and museums.
+Be aware that there was some crime throughout the island nation in past years.

 The all-inclusive concept has its roots on the island, and many, many resorts live by the all-inclusive concept.
 Sandals got its toehold here.